zkturman/TiltaPong/README.md

 To run this project, you will need UnityHub installed on your computer.
 [It can be downloaded here.](https://unity.com/download) Once downloaded, you will need to download Unity version 2021.3.9f1.
 To install this version, follow these steps:

 1. Open UnityHub
-1. Click the Installs tab (on the left)
+1. Click the 'Installs' tab (on the left)
-1. Click the Install Editor button
+1. Click the 'Install Editor' button
-1. Locate version 2021.3.9.f1 in the Official Releases tab
+1. Locate version 2021.3.9.f1 in the 'Official Releases' tab
-1. Click the Install button
+1. Click the 'Install' button

 To open the TiltaPong project:

 1. Open UnityHub
-1. Click the Projects tab on the left (if not already selected)
+1. Click the 'Projects' tab on the left (if not already selected)
-1. Click Open >> Add Project from Disk
+1. Click 'Open' >> 'Add Project from Disk'
 1. Select your TiltaPong folder
-1. Click Add Project
+1. Click 'Add Project'
 1. If the project does not open automatically, click the TiltaPong row in UnityHub to open the project.

 Currently, there are no special run or build instructions.
 If you would like to run the game from the start, follow these steps:

-1. Navigate to the Assets\\Scenes\\ in Unity
+1. Navigate to the Assets\\Scenes\\ directory within Unity
-1. Double click HomeScene
+1. Double click 'HomeScene'
 1. Click the Play button at the top of the Unity window

 ## <a name="HowToMakeChanges"></a> How to Make Changes

-If following the instruction in [How to Download and Run](#HowToDownloadAndRun), you can make the desired changes to your local files normally.
+After following the instruction in [How to Download and Run](#HowToDownloadAndRun), you can make the desired changes on your machine within your copy of the project.

 **NOTE: YOU SHOULD ALWAYS PERFORM A PULL BEFORE MAKING CHANGES TO AVOID CONFLICTS**
 - In Git, ```git pull```